 The objective is to create an organization that will use market initiatives, including literary works, innovative brokering services, and social media, to vigorously agitate the socio-economic-political sub-structure of African countries.
 This outline sketches the process that the organization intends to deploy for the purpose.

 It is a three-step process whose primary aim is to contribute to positive catalytic change in African countries in this generation.
 Change that will unleash the potential of the people of African countries and bring relief to hundreds of millions of people who are trapped in a mega-structure of bad governance, devoid of real opportunities, and who subsist in abject and desperate poverty.

 Unleashed : A New Paradigm of African Trade with the World

-is due out in 2013.
-This book has taken a holistic view about the issues that directly and indirectly bear on the ability of African nations to evolve strategies and mechanisms for transcendent economic growth.
+This book has taken a holistic view of the issues that directly and indirectly bear on the ability of African nations to evolve strategies and mechanisms for transcendent economic growth.
 It takes a look back in history to review the mechanisms with which Europeans plundered the material and human resources of the people of Africa.
-Drawing on examples of Asia Tiger’s path to successful economies and prosperous societies, Unleashed looks into the deficiencies in both the governance apparatus of African countries; as well as the human shortcomings of the leaders of African countries that directly bear on poor policy prescriptions and follow through since independence, of most, if not all the countries.
+Drawing on examples of Asia Tiger’s path to successful economies and prosperous societies, “Unleashed” looks into the deficiencies in both the governance apparatus of African countries, as well as the human shortcomings of the leaders of African countries that directly bear on poor policy prescriptions and follow-through since independence, of most, if not all the countries.
 It makes tangible suggestions for new institutions and policies that will unleash the inherent potential of African countries and create permanent successes.

-The “Goal” is to contribute cataclysmically to Social Economic-Transformation in African countries:
+Goal: to contribute cataclysmically to social-economic transformation in African countries

 02. To communicate in a manner that will compel “decisioniers” to take action and implement ideas that have been successful in similar situations facing African countries in order to engender economic and social transformation to free hundreds of millions of people from the scourge of debilitating impoverishment.